 1 cup brown sugar

 1 egg, room temperature

-- Sift together (or whisk in small bowl) flour, salt, baking soda, cinnamon, nutmeg, clove and ginger together and set aside.
+- In a medium-sized bowl, whisk flour, salt, baking soda, cinnamon, nutmeg, clove, and ginger together and set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat butter on medium-high until creamy, about two minutes.
 Beat in brown sugar and sugar until sugar begins to dissolves and mixture appears smooth.
 Add egg, followed by vanilla extract, and beat until incorporated.
 Turn down mixer to low.
 Slowly beat in flour mixture and pumpkin in alternate batches until dough forms.
 Be careful not to overmix or pumpkin will become gummy.
 Fold in chocolate chips.

 - Use an ice cream scooper to drop rounded spoonfuls of cookie dough onto baking sheets.